aemarco/aemarcoCore/README.md

 in namespace aemarcoCore.Crawler

 Usage:
-Create any Crawler object derived from BildCrawlerBasis and start it.
+Create any Crawler object derived from WallpaperCrawlerBasis and start it.
 Start(), returns ICrawlerResult once completed StartAsync(), fire and forget.
 Events may be used to capture Results.
 StartAsyncTask(), returns Task<ICrawlerResult>.